 “The countries that have made the most gains towards achieving universal health coverage are those that have invested in public health”.

 The Task Force meeting came just days after the WHO formalized official relations with PSI.
 PSI can now participate and intervene within the decision-making structures of the WHO, internationally and regionally.

 "The Health Sector is not a burden to economies but contributes to economic growth”.

-The ILO tripartite meeting on improving employment and working conditions in the Health Services was held in April last year.
-Christiane Wiskow, from the Sectoral Policies Department at ILO, referred to the meeting as successful and important for future cooperation.
+The ILO held its Tripartite Meeting on Improving Employment and Working Conditions in the Health Services in April last year.
+Wiskow, who works in the ILO Sectoral Policies Department, which organised the meeting, referred to it as successful and important for future cooperation.

 Candice Owley, Vice President of the American Federation of Teachers, highlighted the dangers of a lack of public provision: